cartridge-gg/dopewars/GAME_COMPONENTS_NFT_IMPLEMENTATION.md

 ## Overview

-DopeWars has integrated the `game-components` library to enable players to view their game state as NFTs in their wallets.
+DopeWars has integrated the `game-components` library to enable players to view their game state as custom game NFTs in their wallets, as well as transfer those tokens between players (essentially transferring ownership and enabling the new owner to pick up where the original owner left off, for example).
 This integration creates ERC721 NFTs that display real-time game data (score, game-over status, player name) using the MinigameComponent pattern.

 **Key Implementation Points:**
-- ✅ NFTs are **transferable** (marketplace-ready) - Phase 2.5 COMPLETE
+- NFTs are transferable
-- ✅ Uses **GameToken model** to map NFT token_id to game state
+- Uses GameToken model to map NFT token_id to game state
-- ✅ **Token ownership validation** on all game actions
+- Token ownership validation on all game actions
-- ✅ **Token lifecycle management** via pre_action/post_action
+- Token lifecycle management via pre_action/post_action
-- ✅ Employs **default renderer** for metadata generation
+- Employs default renderer for metadata generation (TODO: custom renderer with a more polished interface could be implemented)
-- ✅ Minimal changes to existing architecture (10 files modified)
+- Minimal changes to existing architecture

 ---